 After arthritis and heart disease, hearing loss is the third most common physical condition affecting people over the age of 65.
-This condition has a significant effect on the quality of life of those affected.
+This condition significantly affects the quality of life of those affected.

 A hearing aid can help change the life of an individual suffering from hearing loss.
 Even with that in mind, some people may not be able to use these devices for one reason or another.
 In such cases, alternatives to hearing aids can actually prove to be invaluable.

 High cost is one of the main reasons why the hearing impaired may not be able to use hearing aids.
-Other common reasons why hearing loss patients may not be able to use hearing aids include failure to find the right size or even a color that best matches the tone of their skin.
+Other common reasons why hearing loss patients may not be able to use hearing aids include failure to find the right size or even a color that best matches their skin tone.

 Here is a list of the best alternatives to hearing aids.